dustdustinthewind/IntralismQoLMod/README.md

 ## Features
 ### Current
-- Config v3 maps do not encrypt (Decrypted maps will save encrypted as well)
+- Config v3 maps do not encrypt (Encrypted maps will save as decrypted as well!)
 - Editor has dark background
 - Current event is highlighted in Editor
 - The editor will attempt to set the BPM if a map has "BPM" in the description